Vraid-Systems/dvbhdhomerun/BUILD.md

 build/load userhdhomerun for ARM A9 Cortex
 ------------
+- cd into the `userhdhomerun` directory of this repo
 - Be sure to set the `SET(LIBHDHOMERUN_PATH /usr/lib/libhdhomerun)` line in `CMakeLists.txt` correctly to the location of your cross compiled libhdhomerun.
 - make CC=arm-none-linux-gnueabi-gcc CXX=arm-none-linux-gnueabi-g++ CFLAGS="-march=armv7-a -mcpu=cortex-a9 -marm -mlittle-endian -mglibc"